 The Two Best Ways to Recruit Online

-Are you tempted to recruit talent online?
-If you haven't started recruiting on the web already, you're behind the curve.
+Are you using the web to recruit talent online?
+If you haven't started recruiting on the web already, you're miles behind the talent recruiting curve.

 You've heard that web recruiting will yield hundreds of untargeted resumes from around the world?
 Most job sites allow you to reject resumes with unwanted keywords and locations.